 In their article, Pagans Love Pinecones and Use Them in Their Art, authors David Bay and Rebecca Sexton point out numerous homages to the pineal region found in sacred art and architecture.
 For example, a pinecone can be found:

-In his book, The Source Field Investigations, author David Wilcock mentions additional visual allusions to the pineal gland, which can be seen in:
+In his book, The Source Field Investigations, author David Wilcock mentions additional visual allusions to the pineal region, which can be seen in:

 The Pineal Gland as the Third Eye

 In his article for the Experimental Eye Research science journal, A. F. Weichmann writes: